Hypertext fiction: History

 The first hypertext fictions were published prior to the development of the World Wide Web, using software such as Storyspace and HyperCard.
 Noted pioneers in the field are Judy Malloy and Michael Joyce.

 Early hypertext fictions published on the web include Olia Lialina's My Boyfriend Came Back from the War (1996), which used images, words and web frames to unfold spatially in the reader's web browser, and Adrienne Eisen's hypertext novella Six Sex Scenes (1996), in which readers moved between lexias by selecting links at the bottom of each screen.
 The first novel-length hypertext fiction, or hypertext novel, was Robert Arellano's Sunshine 69, published on June 21, 1996, with navigable maps of settings, a nonlinear calendar of scenes, and a character "suitcase" enabling readers to try on nine different points of view.
 Shortly thereafter, in 1997, Mark Amerika released GRAMMATRON, a multi-linear work that was eventually exhibited in art galleries.
 In 2000, it was included in the Whitney Biennial of American Art.

 Some other web examples of hypertext fiction include Stuart Moulthrop's Hegirascope (1995, 1997), The Unknown (which won the trAce/Alt X award in 1998), The Company Therapist (1996–1999) (which won Net Magazine's "Entertainment Site of the Year"), and Caitlin Fisher's These Waves of Girls (2001) (which won the ELO award for fiction in 2001).
 More recent works include Stephen Marche's Lucy Hardin's Missing Period (2010) and Paul La Farge’s Luminous Airplanes (2011).

 In the 1990s, women and feminist artists took advantage of hypertext and produced dozens of works, often publishing on CD-ROM.
 Linda Dement’s Cyberflesh Girlmonster (1995) is a hypertext CD-ROM that incorporates images of women’s body parts and remixes them to create new shapes.
-Dr. Caitlin Fisher’s hypertext novella These Waves of Girls (2000), mentioned above, is set in three time periods of the protagonist exploring her queer identity through memory.
-The story is written as a reflection diary of the interconnected memories of childhood, adolescence, and adulthood.
+Dr. Caitlin Fisher’s hypertext novella These Waves of Girls (2000) is set in three time periods as the protagonist explores her queer identity through memory.
+The story is written as a reflective diary of the interconnected memories of childhood, adolescence, and adulthood.
 It consists of an associated multi-modal collection of nodes including linked text, still and moving images, manipulable images, animations, and sound clips.
 It won the Electronic Literature Organization award.

 The internationally oriented, but US based, Electronic Literature Organization (ELO) was founded in 1999 to promote the creation and enjoyment of electronic literature.
 Other organisations for the promotion of electronic literature include trAce Online Writing Community, a British organisation, started in 1995, that has fostered electronic literature in the UK, Dichtung Digital, a journal of criticism of electronic literature in English and German, and ELINOR, a network for electronic literature in the Nordic countries, which provides a directory of Nordic electronic literature.
 The Electronic Literature Directory lists many works of electronic literature in English and other languages.